-Through highly sophisticated planning, we work with our clients to help choose the best way to manage, protect, and preserve their property throughout their lifetimes and to develop strategies for distributing their assets to family, friends, or charities upon their death.
-Various planning techniques can be implemented to reduce income and estate death taxes, serve and advance ongoing businesses, or to achieve charitable or other altruistic initiatives.
-This planning, often reaching well beyond the typical distribution of assets through a will, may prove far more pivotal and efficient in accomplishing a client’s overall goals.
-Pereira Law offers its services to help meld a client’s particular circumstances, including a consideration of assets, health, and future plans, into an estate plan that addresses all of the client’s primary concerns.
+Through sophisticated planning, we work with our clients to help choose the best way to manage, protect and preserve their property throughout their lifetimes and to develop strategies for distributing their assets to family, friends or charities upon their death.
+Various planning techniques can be implemented to secure lifetime asset security, serve and advance ongoing businesses, achieve charitable or other altruistic initiatives, and reduce income and estate death taxes.
+This planning, often reaching well beyond the typical distribution of assets through a Will, may prove far more pivotal and efficient in accomplishing a client’s overall goals.

-• Protection of businesses through entity selection, structural documents, and strategies;
+- Protection of business interests through entity selection, structural document and other strategies;

 - Business benefit plans, including health, disability, retirement or deferred compensation and succession plans for orderly transfer of future business ownership;

 - Life insurance use and planning, including Irrevocable Life Insurance Trusts (ILITs);

 - Creditor protection trusts and creditor protection alternatives; and

 - Special Needs planning, including preservation of governmental needs-based benefits through Special Needs Trusts or other planning;